Variability of hole spin qubits in planar Germanium: Results and discussion

 To quantify the variability of the charge properties of Ge qubits, we monitor the chemical potential shift ($\Delta \mu$), the charging energy ($U$), the in-plane displacement ($d_\parallel$), and the in-plane size ($r_\parallel$) of the QDs. $\Delta \mu=\mu- \mu^0$ is the variation of the single-hole chemical potential $\mu$ induced by disorder, with $\mu^0$ the chemical potential of the pristine device.
 The charging energy $U$ is computed with CI, and the position and radius of the QD are defined as

 where $\langle x^n\rangle$ and $\langle y^n\rangle$ are the expectation values of $x^n$ and $y^n$ respectively.

 In Fig. \ref{fig:charge}a we plot the histograms of the above charge properties for a trap density $n_i=10^{11}$\,cm$^{-2}$. $\Delta \mu$ shows fairly normal distributions, while $U$, $d_\parallel$ and $r_\parallel$ are slightly tailed (in part because they are positive quantities).
 The distribution of $U$'s mirrors the distribution of $r_\parallel$'s, as $U\propto 1/r_\parallel$ in a first approximation.
 All medians are in good agreement with the pristine device data at this $n_i$ (orange line), except for $d_\parallel$ (which can not be centered around zero because it is positive).
 The IQR of the distributions are plotted as a function of the trap density in Fig. \ref{fig:charge}b.
 The variability of the chemical potential reaches nearly 6 meV for $n_i=10^{12}$\,cm$^{-2}$.
-This is in line with previous estimations for double Ge QDs, and significantly better than for holes in Si MOS \cite{Martinez2024}.
+This is in line with the estimations of Ref. \cite{Martinez2024} for double Ge QDs, and significantly better than for holes in Si MOS.
+As discussed therein, fluctuations of the chemical potential can compromise the implementation of two-qubit gates, but remain manageable for Ge QDs.
 The absolute variability of the charging energies $U$ is much smaller ($\mathcal{R}(U)\approx 925$\,$\mu$eV for $n_i=10^{12}$\,cm$^{-2}$).
 The operation of large-scale quantum processors would certainly benefit from $\mathcal{R}(\mu)\ll U$, as disorder would not compromise the occupancy of the qubits.
 Note that this regime is only accessible at low trap densities $n_i\lesssim 5\times 10^{10}$\,cm$^{-2}$.
 We discuss the impact of these results on the reliability of crossbar architectures in Section \ref{sec:crossbar}.

 The variations of the position and size of the disordered QDs remain moderate.
 The strong structural confinement along $z$ yields to negligible fluctuations in $\langle z\rangle$ and $\ell_z$ (not shown).
 The vast majority of the QDs are well located under the C gate, even though a few ones undergo sizable displacements (13\% of the devices move by $d_\parallel>30$\,nm at $n_i=10^{11}$\,cm$^{-2}$, the gate diameter being $d_{\rm C}=100$\,nm).
 The fluctuations of $r_\parallel$ are also small, with $\mathcal{R}(r_\parallel)<4$\,nm whatever $n_i$.
 We provide in Fig. \ref{fig:device}c a worst-case example of a deformed QD.
 These results show that charge disorder in the gate stack of Ge/SiGe heterostructures does not critically compromise the formation of the QDs, contrarily to what has been predicted for Si MOS devices \cite{Martinez2022}.
 This translates into a rather robust lever-arm $\alpha\approx 0.2$, with an IQR of only 0.04 for $n_i = 10^{12}$\,cm$^{-2}$.
 The lever arm is not, therefore, a relevant metric to assess QD homogeneity in this system, as it is rather insensitive to the moderate fluctuations in QD position and size.